redox-os/website/content/faq.en.md

 ### Comparison with other microkernel projects

-The main difference is that Redox is a **complete operating system** like Linux and BSD distributions, thus you don't need to write all drivers and most system components.
+The main difference is that Redox is a **complete operating system** like Linux and BSD distributions with pre-configured system components, drivers ,and applications, thus you don't need to write all drivers and most system components (most microkernel projects were hobbies created for learning, research and experimentation)

 The following list gives a quick comparison: